fireactjs/saas/docs/_docs/06-datalist-component.md

 ]
 ```

-The `field` properties matche the data returned from the `handleFetch` function as the example shows:
+The `field` properties matche the data returned from the `handleFetch` function as the example in `/src/pages/auth/accounts/images/ImageList.js` shows:
 ```
 // loop through the data to add the visual components in to the list for(let i=0; i<images.data.length; i++){